ipspace/blog/content/posts/2024/02/frr-bgp-prefix-origination.md

 One could make that approach wonderfully modular if only FRRouting supported *include* files like *ifupdown2* does.
 Alas, that doesn't seem to be the case.

+### Why Do I Care?

+Getting an error message while configuring a device is always a cause for concern.
+Even Ansible network device modules catch those errors and report them back to the Ansible playbook.

+Moreover, FRR runs on Linux, and `vtysh -f` (or `vtysh -c`) returns an error code if it encounters an error.
+You can use those error codes to determine if your configuration change failed... assuming you can trust them.
+And that's why I hate getting spurious error messages from an otherwise excellent routing suite.

 ### What Am I Missing?

 I hope I missed something.
 Are you using FRRouting?
 How do you handle configuration generation/automation?
 Please leave a comment!

+### Revision History

+2024-02-09
+: Added the _why do I care_ section